Getting Started

-• Installing the Neo4j GraphQL Library and its dependencies
+• Install the Neo4j GraphQL Library and its dependencies.

-• Defining type definitions that represent the structure of your graph database
+• Set type definitions that represent the structure of your graph database.

-• Instantiating an instance of the library, which will generate a GraphQL schema
+• Start an instance of the library to generate a GraphQL schema.

-• Running an instance of a server which will let you execute queries and mutations against your schema
+• Run an instance of a server to execute queries and mutations against your schema.

-This tutorial assumes familiarity with the command line and JavaScript, and also that you have a recent version of Node.js installed.
-These examples will use the default npm package manager, but feel free to use your package manager of choice.
+The tutorial assumes familiarity with command line and JavaScript, and also that you have a recent version of Node.js installed.
+The examples use the default npm package manager, but you can use another one of choice.

 Create a new project